PGA back at Southern Hills as Mickelson debates a return

 Southern Hills is hosting its eighth major since 1958 — three U.S. Opens — and the last five champions are in the World Golf Hall of Fame.

-It was supposed to host the PGA until 2030.
-This year’s championship had been scheduled for former President Donald Trump’s course in Bedminster, New Jersey.
-But four days after the violent Jan.
-6 insurrection at the U.S. Capitol as Congress was certifying the presidential election, the PGA of America voted unanimously to move it to Southern Hills.

 It avoided what could have felt like a circus.
-Now it has one of a different variety.
+And with Mickelson no longer in the field, the PGA Championship avoided one of a different variety.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports